psteitz/text-classification/README.md

 Zero-shot, mnli-based classification only looks at the first set of probabilities, returning the classification with the highest entailment probability.

 Because you are asking the model to semantically relate the classification with the text, it makes a big difference what text labels you use to express the classifications.
+The hypothesis template also makes a difference.
 If your classification labels are clear and don't overlap that much, things work better.
-These models are slower than supervised classifiers, but faster than LLMs.
+The default template usually works.

-### Zero-shot small model, inferernce-trained, fine-tuned
+### Zero-shot mnli-trained fine-tuned
 You can also fine-tune a Zero-shot, mnli classification model.

 __Caution__ Once you have a bunch of labelled, corrected data it is generally best to move to a supervised model.